dare-centre/dare-marp-poster-template/README.md

-# Neurodata Marp Poster Template
+# DARE Marp Poster Template

 ## Setting up Marp
 Instructions for using this [Marp](https://marp.app/) template in VSCode: